Where is the Crisis Manual?

 In plan it starts with the RISK ASSESSMENT

 The objective is to identify all possible crises that could affect or interrupt business processes.
 The idea is to ask all the STAKEHOLDERS (interest groups or interested parties).
-You have to talk to leaders and workers, ask customers and neighbors, consult associations of businesses similar to mine and state regulatory bodies and list all the relevant threats and vulnerabilities that could affect us.
+We need to talk to leaders and workers, ask customers and neighbors, consult business associations similar to mine and state regulatory bodies, and list all the relevant threats and vulnerabilities that could affect us.

 The list of risks can be: